1942 Auckland Rugby League season: Representative season

 The Auckland team was selected by A. J. McGregor, Bill Cloke, and Stan Prentice, and was managed by James (Jim) Clark.

 On August 22 Auckland named a junior representative team to play against a South Auckland (northern Waikato) representative side.
 It was: Lake, and F Johnstone (Mt Albert), Jones, W Smith, and Dracevitch (Glenora), Jack Osborne, Fielder, Harkness, and Nugent (Green Lane), Price, B Simpson, and Granich (Ellerslie), Ryan, and Barnes (Pt Chevalier), and Godfrey, and Redfern (Avondale).

-Auckland v South Auckland (north Waikato)
+Auckland v South Auckland (Waikato)

 The crowd for the match was described as the largest of the season to that point.
-In addition to the 13 who played for Auckland the following players were named reserves: W Kinney (Richmond), M McWilliams (Marist), Pita Ririnui (Manukau), and W Findlater (City).
+In addition to the 13 who played for Auckland the following players were named reserves: William Kinney (Richmond), Dave McWilliams (Marist), Pita Ririnui (Manukau), and W Findlater (City).
 Future New Zealand international Ron McGregor was on representative debut aged just 18.
 Hawea Mataira was initially named in the Auckland starting side but was unable to play and Pita Ririnui took his place.
-Tom Chase captained the Auckland team.
+Tommy Chase captained the Auckland team.